lsafonso/ReceiptLock/PROJECT_IMPLEMENTATION_STATUS.md

 # 🚀 ReceiptLock Project Implementation Status

-## 📊 **Overall Project Status: 90% COMPLETE**
+## 📊 **Overall Project Status: 95% COMPLETE**

-ReceiptLock is a comprehensive iOS app for managing appliances and warranty information with advanced security, OCR capabilities, and a sophisticated settings hierarchy.
-The app is feature-complete for core functionality and security, with ongoing development for advanced features.
+ReceiptLock is a comprehensive iOS app for managing appliances and warranty information with advanced security, OCR capabilities, multi-currency support, and a sophisticated settings hierarchy.
+The app is feature-complete for core functionality, security, and user experience, with ongoing development for advanced analytics and platform extensions.

 ## ✅ **COMPLETED FEATURES (100%)**